How to Protect Your "Leave Out" With Hair Extensions & Wigs

 Headbands

-Brush that leave out back, and slide on a headband for good measure.
-It is a quick way to solve any leave-out issues when you do not have the time.
-Additionally, it will serve as a hold-over style instead of flat-ironing hair.
+Brush that leave-out back, and slide on a headband for good measure.
+It is a quick way to solve any leave-out issues when you are crammed for time.
+Additionally, it will serve as a hold-over

 Headband-Weave-Hairstyles